dali-lab/build/milestones/week01/index.md

 IV.
 Communication

 * DALI PMs send weekly email updates to partners updating our progress.
-How else would you like to communicate (skype, in-person), and with what frequency?
+How else would you like to communicate (video call, in person), and with what frequency?
 * Do you have all the content needed for the project?
 If there is data, can you provide us with a means to access it?
 How will content be accessed in the future?